geinarm/cmsc818_gudjon/index.md

 ## Statement of work

 For this work I intend to use a simple simulated environment for pick-and-place tasks with a robotic arm.
-For simplicity I use a 2D environment.
-This picture shows what is might look like.
+For simplicity I intend to use a 2D environment.
+This picture shows what it might look like.

 ![Simulation environment concept](assets/BoxWorld1.png)

 The arm will need to solve tasks such as "Move *b1* to *g1*". *b1* is a box that can be manipulated, and *g1* is a goal area.
 To do this the arm will have to move *b2* and *b3* out of the way.
-The focus of this project is to choose a position for the boxes such that they don't interfere later in the plan, or do so as little as possible.
+The focus of this project is to find a way to choose the position for the boxes such that they don't interfere later in the plan, or do so as little as possible.
 This gets hard as we add more boxes and obstacles.

 The idea is to use symbolic placeholders for the positions and not commit to a specific value until as late as possible, when we can estimate the sweep volume of the arm for the rest of the plan.